The Theory of Money, Part 28

 Photo by Aaron Kittredge on Pexels.com

 We’ve spent a lot of time processing the impact of fractional reserve banking on our fictitious society.
-Two weeks ago, we saw the bankers get creative and start using non-cash assets as reserves, which brought the illusion of prosperity back to society and the people are happy again.
-Last week, we wrapped up a few more details about the impact of fractional reserve banking by looking at the negative effects of inflation and deflation.
+In Part 22, we saw the bankers get creative and start using non-cash assets as reserves, which brought the illusion of prosperity back to society (through inflation) and the people are happy again for the moment (until prices catch up).
+In Part 23, we wrapped up a few more details about the impact of fractional reserve banking by looking at the negative effects of inflation and deflation.

 This week, let’s finally introduce government into the narrative.

 So far, I’ve assumed that this fictitious society has been mostly free to develop its monetary system on its own.
-The only involvement of government has been to mint standard-weight, standard-quality gold coins.
-And I don’t want to undervalue that contribution: If minted reliably the same size and quality and in a shape that prevents counterfeiting and coin clipping, then that may be the most important thing a government can do to contribute to efficient commerce and increasing wealth!
+The only involvement of government has been to offer a service to mint standard-weight, standard-quality gold coins.
+And I don’t want to undervalue that contribution: If minted reliably the same size and quality and in a shape that minimizes the risk of counterfeiting and coin clipping, then that is a huge contribution to efficient commerce and, thus, increasing wealth!

 But now the government gets wind of what’s happening with all these banks, so its further involvement starts.